 - 1. In the Uyuni Web UI, select the client from Systems > Overview.
 A banner at the top of the screen shows the number of critical and non-critical packages available for the client. - 2.
 Click [Critical] to see a list of the available critical patches. - 3.
 Select any patch with a synopsis reading Important: Security update for the Linux kernel.
-Security bugs also include their CVE number, where applicable. - 4.
-OPTIONAL: If you know the CVE number of a patch you want to apply, you can search for it in Audit > CVE Audit, and apply the patch to any clients that require it.
+Security bugs also include their CVE number, where applicable. - OPTIONAL: If you know the CVE number of a patch you want to apply, you can search for it in Audit > CVE Audit, and apply the patch to any clients that require it.

-- Not all kernel patches are Live Patches.
-Non-Live kernel patches are represented by a Reboot Required icon located next to the Security shield icon.
-These patches always require a reboot. - Not all security issues can be fixed by applying a live patch.
+• Not all security issues can be fixed by applying a live patch.
 Some security issues can only be fixed by applying a full kernel update and require a reboot.
 The assigned CVE numbers for these issues are not included in live patches.
 A CVE audit displays this requirement.